DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status/_after-accordion.md

 To get advice about iQTS, you can:

-- call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) – calls will be charged at your standard rate
+- call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except <a href="https://www.gov.uk/bank-holidays"> bank holidays in England</a> – calls will be charged at your standard rate

 - use the live chat service at the bottom of this page